 4. Payment mechanisms need to take into account the location and wishes of the contractor.
 Some payment methods are country-specific, while others, due to currency exchange fees, may add to the cost of doing business.

-Wherever you engage independent contractors, there are certain legal and tax obligations that apply to payment.
+Whenever a business is engaging and managing contractors, there are certain legal and tax obligations that apply to the payment.
 Here we set out the key steps where a US company is using independent contractors located within the U.S.

 1. Separate Contractor Payment from Employee Payroll